fpfernandes/RFM_SalesAnalysis/README.md

 # SQL | POWER BI
-<br/>Dashboard designed to provide a comprehensive overview of sales and customer data from a scale model vehicle factory using SQL to conduct RFM Analysis for customer segmentation and Power BI to craft an interactive and informative dashboard.<br/>
+Dashboard designed to provide a comprehensive overview of sales and customer data from a scale model vehicle factory using SQL to conduct RFM Analysis for customer segmentation and Power BI to craft an interactive and informative dashboard.<br/>
-<br/>**Key Features:**
+**Key Features:**<br/>
 - Sales Revenue Analysis.
 - Customer Data Segmentation using RFM (Recency, Frequency, Monetary) analysis.
 - Insightful Visualizations.
 - Customizable Reports.<br/>

-<br/>**RFM Analysis in SQL**<br/>
+**RFM Analysis in SQL**<br/>
  It is an indexing technique that uses past purchase behaviour to segment customers.
 An RFM report is a way of segmenting customers using three key metrics:
 - Recency: How long ago their last purchase was?
 - Frequency: How often they purchase?
-- Monetary value: How much they spent?
+- Monetary value: How much they spent?<br/>

-<br/>Data points used in RFM Analysis:<br/>
+Data points used in RFM Analysis:<br/>
 - Recency = last order date
 - Frequency = Count of total orders
-- Monetary value = Total spent
+- Monetary value = Total spent<br/>

-<br/>It was created a three separate dimensions (R, F, M) using the scale from 1 to 4 and then a single RFM score by concatenating the three scores (e.g., RFM = 321, where 3 represents high recency, 2 represents medium frequency, and 1 represents low monetary value).<br/>
+It was created a three separate dimensions (R, F, M) using the scale from 1 to 4 and then a single RFM score by concatenating the three scores (e.g., RFM = 321, where 3 represents high recency, 2 represents medium frequency, and 1 represents low monetary value).<br/>

-<br/>The segment was defined was follows:<br/>
+The segment was defined was follows:<br/>
 - High-Value Customers: High R, High F, High M
 - New Customers: High R, Low F, Low M
 - Loyal Customers: High F, High M
-- Churning Customers: Low R, Low F, Low M
+- Churning Customers: Low R, Low F, Low M<br/>

-<br/>Below is my code in SQL to define RFM segments:<br/>
+Below is my code in SQL to define RFM segments:<br/>

 ```sql
 with RFM as